 Look at the program list by county to find an ABLE program near you.

 Applying for the GED Test

 Although the GED Test is intended for adults 19 years old or older, there are exceptions for 16-18 year olds.
 Age Requirements can be found here: http://education.ohio.gov/Topics/Testing/GED/GED-Application-and-Forms

 Ohio Department of Education: GED Information

-Applicants must apply to and be accepted by the State GED Office.
-The Ohio Department of Education provides comprehensive information on the GED, including age and fee waivers, preparation classes, transcripts and diplomas, and other useful details.
+Applicants must apply to www.ged.com.
+The Ohio Department of Education provides comprehensive information on the GED, including a how to register guide, age requirements, consent forms, preparation classes, transcripts and diplomas, and other useful details.

 Ohio Department of Education: Frequently Asked Questions

 Find answers to any additional questions about GED requirements.

 Ohio Department of Education: Applying for the GED